 The trouble is that every time you do that, you break the fourth wall.
 BDSM dynamics are in some sense a fiction.
 No matter how real they feel to the people who live inside them.
 A lot of their success depends on you maintaining that fiction.

 We all break our rules sometimes.
 If you want to be in a relationship that has rules, the only way to make it work for you both is to try and stick to them.
 That means confessing as quickly as possible when you haven’t.
 Otherwise, all you’re doing is cheating yourself and your partner out of the kind of relationship you’ve always wanted to have.

-Leaving all the hard work to your dom can be tempting, and a lot of the time, that’s why subs are interested in these relationships in the first place.
-Within my defined limits and with a safeword as my unspoken get-out clause.
-I don’t want to be in control of what happens to me during sexual encounters, after all.
+Leaving all the hard work to your dominant can be tempting, and a lot of the time, that’s why a submissive is interested in these relationships in the first place.
+Within my defined limits and with a safeword as my unspoken get-out clause, I don’t want to be in control of what happens to me during sexual encounters, after all.

 Abi Brown is a freelance writer and general pen-for-hire devoted to sexual deviancy, far-left politics and wearing too much jewellery.
 Find her at her website or @see_abi_write.

 What would you recommend to become a better submissive?
 Let us know in the Fetish.com forum.

 Or arew you a dominant looking for tips?
 Check out our article here.

 We take lots of risks in our BDSM relationships, but BDSM dating still needs to be safe dating!
 Of course, this starts with consent but how else can